osawa-naotaka/unisearch/example/react-next/README.md

 dynamic = "force-static" is required to create static file.
-In this example, index is created using GPULinearIndex, but you can use other index types. allPosts is an array of posts, and each post has title, slug and content fields.
+In this example, index is created using GPULinearIndex, but you can use other index types.
+Variable allPosts is an array of posts, and each post has title, slug and content fields.
 All of them are indexed by default, but you can specify search_targets to index only specific fields.
 In this example, title and content are indexed, and slug is not indexed.
 When calling createIndex function, key_fields is specified to use title and slug when rendering search results.
 After that, index is converted to JSON object by indexToObject function, and returned as Response object.